What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Academic Institutions

-A partner site to diversitydata.org, this site provides tools for exploring hundreds of measures of child well-being and policy analysis, enabling users to, for example, analyze data by race/ethnicity, compare policy indicators across states, and compare data across states, metropolitan areas, counties, large cities, and large school districts.
-The project is managed by the Institute for Child, Youth and Family Policy, Heller School, Brandeis University, and supported by the Robert Wood Johnson Foundation and the W. K. Kellogg Foundation.
+Tools for exploring hundreds of measures of child well-being and policy analysis.
+Analyze data by race/ethnicity; compare policy indicators across states; or compare data across states, metropolitan areas, counties, large cities, and large school districts.
+Managed by the Institute for Child, Youth and Family Policy, Heller School, Brandeis University; supported by the Robert Wood Johnson Foundation and the W. K. Kellogg Foundation.

 IPUMS